Impe

 divide_then_add :: Int -> Int -> Int -> Maybe Int

-divide_then_add x y z >>= \w ->
+divide x y >>= \w ->

-, the Monad Maybe
+return (w + z)In divide_then_add, the Monad Maybe

 instance provides the monadic bind function (>>=)

-exposed by desugaring of do
+exposed by desugaring of do.
+It's implemented as

 follows: